BALLAST: Bayesian Active Learning with Look-ahead Amendment for Sea-drifter Trajectories under Spatio-Temporal Vector Fields: BALLAST

 \section{BALLAST}

 To faithfully measure the utility of a placed drifter, we propose \textbf{BALLAST}: Bayesian Active Learning with Look-ahead Amendment for Sea-drifter Trajectories, a novel algorithm that adjusts the utility computation via look-aheads using vector fields sampled from posteriors.
-A preliminary version addressing only stationary vector fields appeared as a NeurIPS workshop paper \citep{zhang2024ballast}.

 Intuitively, when estimating the utility of a placement, we aim to capture the subsequent observations made by the observer.
 To do so, we simulate the future trajectory of a placed observer until the terminal time using vector fields sampled from the posterior as proxies for the ground truth.